gshipley/enterprise_training/AdminTraining.md

 	$ git commit -am “Adding dbtest.php”
 	$ git push

-After the code has been deployed to your application gear, open up a web browser and use the following URL:
+After the code has been deployed to your application gear, open up a web browser and enter the following URL:

 	http://firstphp-ose.example.com/dbtest.php

-You should a screen with the following information:
+You should see a screen with the following information:

 	Connected to database.
 	1 gshipley@redhat.com